Twelve Principal Tatchlan Faces banner

 His expression and state have to lead to the expression, ‘execution face.'
 It is as if he just witnessed a slaughter and is sprayed by the results.
 His Secondary Faces answer to Invocates for various troubling or painful tasks, such as notable deviations in the courses of The Common Desire.
 More often, they serve as guides to Invocates dispatched to ameliorate or dispose of Anomalies.
 This second task is generally unknown to the public but forms the bulk of Principal Face’s work.
 These Secondary Faces are also known to appear in the dreams of the bereaved.
 His name is often evoked in perilous times or as an exclamation of disgust.

-Muramal Ceremonial Costume
+Muramal Face Dancer Costume

 Muramal Bestowals